You will need your UT EID and password in order to access the code.

 Texas Global staff members who have been trained to serve as IRS Volunteer Income Tax Assistance (VITA) volunteers provide assistance during the tax season.
 Staff can review the tax forms that you have already completed or answer questions that prevent you from completing your tax return.

-This tax season we are holding virtual drop-in sessions every Wednesday 4:30 pm to 5:30 pm starting on March 9 through Apr.
-13. No appointment needed.
-You can also email us at email@example.com for assistance.
+This tax season we are holding virtual drop-in sessions every Thursday 4:30 pm to 5:30 pm starting on March 9 through Apr.
+13. One special additional drop in session will be held on Apr.
+12. No appointment needed.
+You can also email us at firstname.lastname@example.org for assistance.

 Need Sprintax Support?